chrisfield/redux-formkit/stories/example-ui-components/radio-button.md

 `RadioButtonComponent` is the component the `Field` will render.
 It renders a standard html input with type="radio" and a label.
 The radio button will be checked if the `radioValue` equals the value stored in the state.

 `useTargetCondition={isChecked}` is necessary on radio buttons because of the way reduxFormkit implements support for isomorphic forms.
-For more information on this please see the [with-next-and-redux example](https://github.com/chrisfield/redux-formkit/tree/master/examples/with-next-and-redux) to understand more.
+For more information on this please see the [with-next-and-redux example](https://github.com/chrisfield/redux-formkit/tree/master/examples/with-next-and-redux).